SherryPlatform/RelayLab/ReadMe.md

 ## Why named RelayLab?

-In 2018, as a college student in the sophomore year, had selected a free elective course called ROS Robotics Efficient Programming taught by [Dr. Relay Zhang](https://blog.csdn.net/zhangrelay).
+In 2018, as a college student in the sophomore year, I had selected a free elective course called ROS Robotics Efficient Programming taught by [Dr. Relay Zhang](https://blog.csdn.net/zhangrelay).
 I was very impressed and benefited from this course because he will show the industrial robotics